Changing database dialect

 Wildfly driver configuration for PostgreSQL

-Place the appropriate jdbc driver into your /wildfly-x/modules/system/layers/base/
+Place the appropriate jdbc driver into your /wildfly-x/modules/system/layers/base/ folder.

-For Postgres, you should have the following files in /wildfly-x/modules/system/layers/base/org/postgresql/main/
+For Postgres, you should have the following files in /wildfly-x/modules/system/layers/base/org/postgresql/main/:

 - postgresql-{version}.jar